Library Lamp for Nationalmuseum

 Bibilotekslampor / Library Lamps

-The National Museum of Sweden is re-opening on Saturday after five years of renovation.
+The National Museum of Sweden re-opened in 2018 after five years of renovation.
 Front was asked to create a permanent lamp installation for the library.

 We created our version of the classic green Clerks lamp - a series of lamps that seems to grow and adapt to its surrounding.
 From the small but heavy base springs the lamp like a sprouting plant or mushroom.
 One stretches up towards the high ceiling and bends down to light the reading area with lounge chairs and others find their way from the floor on to the window-seal towards the light.
 The ones placed in the tall windows stretch, wind and curve like they might grow a bit by the next time you come to visit.